drawjk705/us-data/README.md

 ### Supported Geographies

-Supported geographies dictate the kinds of queries you can make for a given dataset.
+Supported geographies dictate the kinds of queries you can make for a given census.
 For example, in the ACS-1, I might be interested in looking at stats across all school districts.
 The survey's supported geographies will tell me if I can actually do that; or, if I need to refine my query to look at school districts in a given state or smaller region.